-Advising players, coaches and parents on the process of effectively supporting dreams of playing baseball on the college level.
+Advising players, coaches and parents on the process of effectively supporting dreams of playing baseball and tennis on the college level.

-Directing young men towards their promise by using the historical journey of past African American legends as the road map.
+Directing our youth towards their promise by using the historical journey of past African American legends as the road map.

 - That every young person is entitled to an opportunity to be successful

-- That baseball can provide valuable life lessons and access to educational & civic engagement opportunities
+- That baseball and tennis can provide valuable life lessons and access to educational & civic engagement opportunities

-- That financial obstacles should not be allowed to be a barrier to a young man’s pursuit of his love for baseball and his need for appropriate training.
+- That financial obstacles should not be allowed to be a barrier to a young person’s pursuit of their love for baseball and tennis and their need for appropriate training.

 - That young people learn to lead by leading and understand their value by being valued.

-- Greatness in baseball should be defined by a player’s service to his community as much as for his batting average.
+- Greatness in baseball and tennis should be defined by a player’s service to their community as much as for their athletic stats.